Virtual Culture This Weekend

 Survey the culture, history, and legacy of the Lenape, original settlers here, with archaeologist Dr. Eugene Boesch.

 Join the New York Society for Ethical Culture‘s virtual Sunday platform as it looks at Advancing Environmental and Climate Justice: A Community Perspective.
 Peggy Shepard, co-founder and executive director of WE ACT for Environmental Justice, will lead the way.

-Beyond things to do in NYC this weekend, keep up with all kinds of talks, lectures and activities in the big city.
-Sign up for Thought Gallery’s weekly Curriculum, the best of smart New York delivered right to your inbox.
+Beyond things to do in the virtual realm this weekend, keep up with all kinds of talks, lectures and activities all month long.
+Sign up for Thought Gallery’s weekly Curriculum, the best of smart quarantine culture delivered right to your inbox.